Car-Rental Costs

 Taxes

-Value-added tax (VAT) generally runs 18–25 percent (each country sets its rate).
-Other nonnegotiable fees, such as a "road tax" or "eco tax," also differ per country (road tax is usually less than $5 per day; expect about $5–10 per day for environmental fees).
+Value-added tax (VAT) generally runs 18–27 percent (varies by country).
+Other nonnegotiable fees, such as a "road tax" or "eco tax," also differ per country (road tax is usually no more than $6–10 per day).
 Taxes are typically included in any price quote, but it's smart to double-check.
-If it's not clear whether these taxes are included in a price, ask.

 Insurance

 Your biggest potential extra cost when renting a car is insurance.
 Your credit card may already cover the extra insurance you need — check in advance.
-If you buy insurance from the rental company, figure on paying roughly 30–40 percent extra, or about $15–30 a day, for a collision damage waiver supplement.
+If you buy insurance from the rental company, figure on paying roughly $15–30 a day for a collision damage waiver supplement.

 Theft Protection